 Net zero is still a relatively new concept with approaches and definitions being published frequently (See Net zero in the Glossary for some of the latest definitions).
 We anticipate that definitions of net zero will be refined with time and application, and this guidance will be updated in subsequent revisions to the Protocol.

-The rising prominence of net zero targets was initiated by The Intergovernmental Panel on Climate Change's (IPCC) Special Report on Global Warming of 1.5 °C, which advised of the critical importance of achieving net-zero emissions as soon as possible to improve the probability of limiting warming to 1.5 °C. Adoption of net zero by the private sector is driven in large part by the desire to align with the ambition set out in the Paris Agreement of net zero emissions by or before 2050, and the growing number of nations which have refined their national climate plans to target the same.
+The rising prominence of net zero targets was initiated by The Intergovernmental Panel on Climate Change's (IPCC) Special Report on Global Warming of 1.5°C, which advised of the critical importance of achieving net-zero emissions as soon as possible to improve the probability of limiting warming to 1.5°C. Adoption of net zero by the private sector is driven in large part by the desire to align with the ambition set out in the Paris Agreement of net zero emissions by or before 2050, and the growing number of nations which have refined their national climate plans to target the same.

-Research by Natural Capital Partners into the Fortune Global 500 found that 25% (127) of companies have a net zero target, up from 8% (38) a year ago.
-Most targets are set for between 2031 and 2050 (22% of all companies), whereas only 4% have set a net zero target to be achieved earlier.
-This compares to 8% (38) that are carbon neutral today, a further 9% (44) that have a target to be carbon neutral by 2030, and a further 13% (65) that have a target to be carbon neutral by 2050.
+2022 research by Climate Impact Partners into the Fortune Global 500 found that 38% (188) of companies have a net zero target, up from 25% (127) a year ago.
+Most targets are set for between 2031 and 2050 (31% of all companies), whereas 8% have set a net zero target to be achieved earlier.
+This compares to 9% (45) that are carbon neutral today, a further 8% (40) that have a target to be carbon neutral by 2030, and an additional 15% (75) that have a target to be carbon neutral by 2050.